koalm/starter-hugo-academic/content/en/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Dr. Ming LI is an Assistant Professor at School of Intelligent Systems Science and Engineering, Jinan University (Zhuhai Campus).
-He received his PhD degree and master degree from Department of Industrial and Manufacturing Systems Engineering, The University of Hong Kong.
-He also obtained two Bachelor degrees in computer science and finance respectively at South China University of Technology.
-Prior to joining JNU, he was a post-doctoral fellow at Department of Industrial and Manufacturing Systems Engineering, The University of Hong Kong.
-He has conducted research projects in the field of Industrial Blockchain for Manufacturing and Logistics with substantial government and industrial grants ( Accumulated Over 1 Million RMB).
-He has published a dozen SCI research papers on leading international journals including IJPE, IJPR, RCIM,CAIE, and etc.
-He has also applied dozens of patents and copyrights.
-Besides, He is also the co-founder of Comma Technology Limited, a national high-tech enterprise, with accumulated venture capital investment over 50 million RMB.
+Dr. Ming LI is currently a Research Assistant Professor at Department of Industrial and Systems Engineering (ISE), The Hong Kong Polytechnic University.
+Prior to joining ISE, Dr. LI was a Lecturer at School of Intelligent Systems Science and Engineering, Jinan University and Post-Doctoral Fellow at the HKU-ZIRI Laboratory for Physical Internet (pi-Lab), The University of Hong Kong.
+He received his PhD degree and master’s degree (Distinction) from Department of Industrial and Manufacturing Systems Engineering, The University of Hong Kong, in 2018 and 2013 respectively.
+He also obtained dual Bachelor degrees in Computer Science (major) and Finance (minor) at South China University of Technology in 2012.
+He has conducted research projects in the field of Industrial Blockchain and Digital Twin for Smart Manufacturing and Logistics with substantial government and industrial grants.
+He has published a series of papers on leading international journals including IJPE, IJPR, RCIM, CAIE, and etc. He has also obtained dozens of patents and copyrights.
+He is the Core Member of the 2019 Guangdong Special Support Talent Program – Innovation and Entrepreneurship Leading Team.